gachris/vCard.Net/README.md

 ## Usage

-Here’s a basic example to get you started with using `vCard.Net`:
+Hereâ€™s a basic example to get you started with using `vCard.Net`:

 ### Parsing a vCard file